-Figure 1.4 Experimentally observed average lifetimes (1/J) of a unit volume of superheated diethyl ether at four different pressures of (1) 1 bar (2) 5 bar (3) 10 bar and (4) 15 bar plotted against the saturation temperature, T_S.
+Figure 1.4: Experimentally observed average lifetimes (1/J) of a unit volume of superheated diethyl ether at four different pressures of (1) 1 bar (2) 5 bar (3) 10 bar and (4) 15 bar plotted against the saturation temperature, $T_S$ .
 Lines correspond to two different homogeneous nucleation theories.
 (From Skripov 1974).

-For reasons that will become clear as we progress, it is convenient to divide the discussion of the experimental results into two temperature ranges: above and below that temperature for which the spinodal pressure is roughly zero.
-This dividing temperature can be derived from an applicable equation of state and turns out to be about $T/T_C=0.9$.
-For temperatures between T_C and $0.9T_C$, the tensile strengths calculated from Equation 1.10 are fairly modest.
-This is because the critical cluster radii, $R_C=2S/\Delta p_C$, is quite large.
-For example, a tension of 1 bar corresponds to a nucleus $R_C=1 \cdot m$.
+For temperatures between $T_C$ and 0.9 $T_C$ , the tensile strengths calculated from Equation (1.10) are fairly modest.
+This is because the critical cluster radii, $R_C = 2S/\Delta p_C$ , is quite large.
+For example, a tension of 1 bar corresponds to a nucleus $R_C = 1 \ \mu m$ .
 It follows that sub-micron-sized contamination particles or microbubbles will have little effect on the experiments in this temperature range because the thermal weaknesses are larger.
-Figure 1.4, taken from Skripov (1974), presents typical experimental values for the average lifetime, 1/J, of a unit volume of superheated liquid, in this case diethyl ether.
-The data is plotted against the saturation temperature, $T{\rm s}$, for experiments conducted at four different, positive pressures (since the pressures are positive, all the data lies in the $T_C > T > 0.9T_C$ domain).
+Figure 1.4, taken from Skripov (1974), presents typical experimental values for the average lifetime, $J^{-1}$ , of a unit volume of superheated liquid, in this case diethyl ether.
+The data is plotted against the saturation temperature, $T_S$ , for experiments conducted at four different, positive pressures (since the pressures are positive, all the data lies in the $T_C > T > 0.9T_C$ domain).
 Figure 1.4 illustrates several important features.
-First, all of the data for 1/J < 5s correspond to homogeneous nucleation and show fairly good agreement with homogeneous nucleation theory.
-The radical departure of the experimental data from the theory for 1/J > 5s is caused by radiation that induces nucleation at much smaller superheats.
-The figure also illustrates how weakly the superheat limit depends on the selected value of the ''critical" nucleation rate, as was anticipated in our comments on Equation 1.10.
+First, all of the data for $J^{-1} < 5s$ correspond to homogeneous nucleation and show fairly good agreement with homogeneous nucleation theory.
+The radical departure of the experimental data from the theory for $J^{-1} > 5s$ is caused by radiation that induces nucleation at much smaller superheats.
+The figure also illustrates how weakly the superheat limit depends on the selected value of the "critical" nucleation rate, as was anticipated in our comments on Equation (1.10).
 Since the lines are almost vertical, one can obtain from the experimental results a maximum possible superheat or tension without the need to stipulate a specific critical nucleation rate.
 Figure 1.5, taken from Eberhart and Schnyders (1973), presents data on this superheat limit for five different liquids.
-For most liquids in this range of positive pressures, the maximum possible superheat is accurately predicted by homogeneous nucleation theory.
-Indeed, Lienhard and Karimi (1981) have demonstrated that this limit should be so close to the liquid spinodal line that the data can be used to test model equations of state for the liquid in the metastable region.
-Figure 1.5 includes a comparison with several such constitutive laws.
-The data in Figure 1.5 correspond with a critical Gibbs number of 11.5, a value that can be used with Equations 1.6 and 1.7 to yield a simple expression for the superheat limit of most liquids in the range of positive pressures.

-Figure 1.5 Limit of superheat data for five different liquids compared with the liquid spinodal lines derived from five different equations of state including van der Waal's (1) and Berthelot's (5).
+Figure 1.5: Limit of superheat data for five different liquids compared with the liquid spinodal lines derived from five different equations of state including van der Waal's (1) and Berthelot's (5).
 (From Eberhart and Schnyders 1973).